 Finding a soft brush bristle made from natural materials is definitely in your best interest.
 Boar bristle brushes are popular because they won't tear or split your hair.
 They're also thought to increase blood flow to the hair follicles, which in turn stimulates growth.

 When it comes to size, go for a smaller brush that can work closer to the root to create more volume.
-Small brushes work well with any hair type and length, but are ideal for short hair that lacks volume at the root.
+Small brushes work well with any hair type and length, but are ideal for short hair that lacks oomph.

 As for brush shape, round or vented brushes make it easy to bulk hair up while blow-drying.
 Even better, go for a vented round brush, which has holes in the center to allow heat to pass through.
-This makes it easier to get lift when blow-drying.
-Lift equals big volume.
+This makes it easier to get lift when blow-drying, and lift equates to big volume.